 In 2009 the Scottish Government and COSLA published a Community Empowerment Action Plan.
-The Community Empowerment (Scotland) Act 2015 moves this forward.
+The Community Empowerment (Scotland) Act 2015 moved this forward.

-The voluntary approach by the public sector has been replaced with the introduction of a right for Community Transfer Bodies to make requests to all local authorities, Scottish Ministers and a wide-ranging list of public bodies, for any land or buildings they feel they could make better use of.
+The voluntary approach adopted by Moray Council has been augmented by the introduction of a right for Community Transfer Bodies to make requests to all local authorities, Scottish Ministers and a wide-ranging list of public bodies, for any land or buildings they feel they could make better use of.
 Community Transfer Bodies can request ownership, lease or other rights, as they wish.
-The Act requires those public authorities to assess requests transparently.
+The Act requires public authorities to assess requests transparently.

-Moray Council has long recognised that ownership or control of land and buildings is a powerful tool for communities to drive change and achieve their own goals.
+Moray Council has long recognised that ownership or control of land and buildings is a powerful tool for communities to drive change and achieve their goals.
 It provides a base for activities and services that might not otherwise be accessible to members of an area.
 It can provide stability and sustainability for the community organisations, allowing them to develop new initiatives and support other developing groups, and it can create a stronger sense of community identify, cohesion and involvement.
 On 21 March 2017 the Council approved the following policy statement in relation to Community Asset Transfer:

 Part 5 of the Community Empowerment (Scotland) Act 2015 sets out the key rights and duties and provides a framework for the asset transfer process.